 The initial appearance of the being of light and his probing, non-verbal questions are the prelude to a moment of startling intensity during which the being presents to the person a panoramic review of his life.
 It is often obvious that the being can see the individual’s whole life displayed and that he doesn’t himself need information.
 His only intention is to provoke reflection.

-Then, on page 48 of the same book, Moody states, “As they witness the display [of the events in their life], the being seems to stress the importance of two things in life: Learning to love other people and acquiring knowledge.”
+Subsequently, on page 48 of the same book, Moody states, “As they witness the display [of the events in their life], the being seems to stress the importance of two things in life: Learning to love other people and acquiring knowledge.”

-Subsequently, on page 73, Moody states,
+And then, on page 73, Moody states,

 [I]n most cases, the reward-punishment model of the afterlife is abandoned and disavowed, even by many who had been accustomed to thinking in those terms.
 They found, much to their amazement, that even when their most apparently awful and sinful deeds were made manifest before the being of light, the being responded not with anger and rage, but rather only with understanding, and even with humor.

 Learning to love other people and acquiring knowledge are certainly important, but the Bible indicates that these attributes are not foremost in importance.
-If the “being of light” is God and even if He might treat with understanding and humor non-Christians who are experiencing an NDE, it is inconceivable that He would not also make it clear to them that the only way that they can assure themselves of eternal salvation (i.e., going to heaven) when they die is by trusting in Jesus Christ as their Savior.
+If the “being of light” is God and even if He might treat with understanding and humor non-Christians who are experiencing an NDE, it is inconceivable that He would not also make it clear to them that the only way that they can assure themselves of eternal salvation when they die is by trusting in Jesus Christ as their Savior.

 Because we believe the Bible is God’s inerrant revelation to humans, we regard as erroneous the NDE reports that lead people to believe that almost everyone will enjoy a blissful afterlife.
-[To learn why we regard the Bible to be God’s inerrant revelation to humans, click on “Is the Bible Reliable?”]
+[To learn why we regard the Bible to be God’s revelation to humans, click on “Is the Bible Reliable?”]

 Conclusions Regarding the Validity of NDE Previews of the Afterlife